blooser/DynaTable/README.md

 ## Advanced Data Generation and Testing 🔍

 **DynaTable** rigorously tests its functionalities using Pytest alongside generated data, ensuring maximum effectiveness.
 The bespoke [generator](https://github.com/blooser/DynaTable/blob/master/src/tests/generator.py) module proficiently produces random model fields and data rows for database population.
 This ensures diverse testing scenarios and enhances the overall quality and reliability of the functions.

+## Simulation 🌐

+The **DynaTable** includes a comprehensive simulation module designed to show interactions with the server.

 # License